duckbite/rag-techniques/docs/product.md

    - Overview of key components and their roles
    - High-level explanation of the algorithm/pipeline
    - How the technique works conceptually
+   - **Mermaid diagrams** for ingestion and query processes if they differ from the basic RAG process shown in the main README (required for projects with unique processing steps like CSV-RAG, proposition-chunking, HyDE, HyPE, query-transform, reliable-rag, etc.)

 7. **Troubleshooting**:
    - Common errors and their solutions